-However, some of the more sophisticated, modern kettle models either let you set a particular temperature, or have a couple of preset temperature options.
+However, some of the more sophisticated, modern kettle models either let you set a particular temperature, or have a couple of preset temperature options, similar to a variable temperature kettle.
 Those with preset temperature programs are probably more suitable for beginners who would like to be told what temperature is best for green tea, as opposed to black tea, for instance.
 Simply pushing a specific button depending on the type of drink you want to prepare is certainly a nice feature of top kettles.

 Energy Efficient Kettle